salinasJJ/BBpose/README.md

-# BB-Action
+# BB-Pose

-BB-Action is a Tensorflow 2 training pipeline for human pose estimation.
+BB-Pose is a Tensorflow 2 training pipeline for human pose estimation.
 The aim of this codebase is to set up a foundation on which future projects might be able to build upon.
 Supported models currently include:

   * **Hourglass Networks** [[1]](https://arxiv.org/abs/1603.06937)
   * **Softgated Skip Connections** [[2]](https://arxiv.org/abs/2002.11098)